sorukumar/blog/_posts/draft-2024-04-17-Comparing-Two-Graphs.md

 ### 4. **Throughput**

 -   **What is it**: The graph’s capacity to handle large amounts of data simultaneously without significant delays.
--   **Metric**: This can be indirectly measured by analyzing the graph’s degree distribution and bandwidth (which might be theoretical in some cases unless specified by the network’s physical or software design).
+-   **Metric**: This can be indirectly measured by analyzing the graph’s degree distribution and bandwidth.

 ### 5. **Network Efficiency**

 -   **What is it**: Overall efficiency of the network in terms of both local and global efficiency.
 -   **Metric**: Global efficiency (inverse of the average shortest path length) and local efficiency (measures efficiency of information transfer in localized clusters).
+Variance in node degree and edge loads can be simulated under various traffic conditions to observe potential bottlenecks

 ### 6. **Clustering Coefficient**